WELCOME TO THE SAINT ANDREW CATHOLIC SCHOOL ROBOTICS TEAM WEBSITE!

 SAINT ANDREW CATHOLIC SCHOOL ROBOTICS TEAM

-The Saint Andrew Catholic School Robotics Team (the "RoboCats") will begin its 4th FIRST LEGO LEAGUE season in August 2017.
+The Saint Andrew Catholic School Robotics Team (the "RoboCats") is participating in its 4th FIRST LEGO LEAGUE season in 2017-2018.
 Here are the details:

 ROBOTICS TEAM CONTRACTS

-+Team meetings will begin in late August/early September 2017.
++Team meetings are now beginning.
 Each teams’ coach will establish a meeting schedule.
 Meetings are typically twice per week, 1 to 2 hours each time.
 (The individual team coaches will contact team members and their parents regarding the specific meetings days and times.)
 Our goal is to have teams of 6 to 8 members.

-+The FIRST LEGO LEAGUE Global "Hydrodynamics Challenge" will be released in August, 2017.
-This will define what teams will be trying to build, program, research, present, and solve.
++The FIRST LEGO LEAGUE Global "HYDRO DYNAMICS" Global Challenge was released on Tuesday, August 29th at 11:00 am.
+This defined what teams try to build, program, research, present, and solve.

 +The qualifying tournament is expected to be in December at a local school.
 We will know more about that later in the Fall 2017 semester.
 Qualified teams may advance to the next round in January/February/March, 2018.